dvg36/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

 > **Note**
 >
-> The request can alsop be filtered by an asset ID -> will be explained later
+> The request can also be filtered by an asset ID -> will be explained later

 ```bash
 curl -L -X POST 'http://dataconsumer-1-controlplane.tx.test/management/v2/catalog/request' \